NVIDIA/cuda-quantum/docs/sphinx/using/advanced/nvqir_simulator.rst

 CircuitSimulator
 ----------------

 The :code:`CircuitSimulator` type is defined in :code:`runtime/nvqir/CircuitSimulator.h`.
+It exposes a public API to `libnvqir` that is immediately subclassed in the :code:`CircuitSimulatorBase` type.
+This type is templated on the floating point type used in the simulator's computations (e.g. :code:`double,float`).
-It handles a lot of the base functionality required for allocating and deallocated qubits, as well as measurement, sampling, and observation under a number of execution contexts.
+This templated type handles a lot of the base functionality required for allocating and deallocated qubits, as well as measurement, sampling, and observation under a number of execution contexts.
+This is the type that downstream simulation developers should extend.

-Actual definition of the quantum state data structure, and its overall evolution are left as tasks for subclasses.
+Actual definition of the quantum state data structure, and its overall evolution are left as tasks for :code:`CircuitSimulatorBase` subclasses.
 Examples of simulation subtypes can be found in :code:`runtime/nvqir/qpp/QppCircuitSimulator.cpp` or :code:`runtime/nvqir/custatevec/CuStateVecCircuitSimulator.cpp`.
-The :code:`QppCircuitSimulator` models the state vector using the `Q++ <https://github.com/softwareqinc/qpp>`_ library, which boils down to an :code:`Eigen::Matrix` type and leverages OpenMP threading for matrix-vector operations.
+The :code:`QppCircuitSimulator` models the state vector using the `Q++ <https://github.com/softwareqinc/qpp>`_ library, which leverages the :code:`Eigen::Matrix` type and OpenMP threading for matrix-vector operations.
 The :code:`CuStateVecCircuitSimulator` type models the state vector on an NVIDIA GPU device by leveraging the cuQuantum library.

-The key methods that need to be overridden by subtypes of :code:`CircuitSimulator` are as follows:
+The key methods that need to be overridden by subtypes of :code:`CircuitSimulatorBase` are as follows:

 .. list-table:: Required Circuit Simulator Subtype Method Overrides